LatticeMage/Notes/ACGN/Game/Ch1/README.md

 * JRPG(Japanese RPG):
   * Ralitive to WRPG, JRPG usually has few storie lines
   * The famous one is Dragon Quest, we can see it is deeply affected by TRPG
+  * Other famous JRPG are Final Fantasy, Atelier series, Persona,
   * The best JRPG is Chrono Trigger
 * SRPG(Strategy Role Playing Game)：
   * RPG with strategy, usually turn-based (real-time is RTS)